momade02/bachelor_thesis/README.md

 ## Bachelor Thesis: Hedge Fund Replication in Times of Change

-Bachelor thesis (B.Sc.), Hochschule der Bayerischen Wirtschaft — submitted 15 January 2024.
+Bachelor thesis (B.Sc.) at Hochschule der Bayerischen Wirtschaft Munich.
 Supervisor & examiner: Prof. Dr. Christian Schmitt.

 Can a portfolio of cheap, liquid, exchange-traded risk factors reproduce hedge fund index returns — including through the COVID-19 crash, the 2020/21 bull market, and the fastest rate-hiking cycle in four decades?

-Short answer: it reproduces the *shape* well and the *level* poorly.
+Concise answer: it reproduces the shape well and the level poorly.
 Nine of ten cloned strategies fall short of their index.

 ---